NeueDarshan/simple_ConTeXt/README.md

 ```

 Alternatively, you can use the `profile_defaults` key to assign settings common
-to *all* profiles, and then overwrite these settings on a profile by profile
+to *all* profiles, and then overwrite these settings on a profile-by-profile
 basis.
-For example:
+For example (this time calling `mtxrun --script context ...` instead of
+`context ...`):

 ```JSON
 {